As Canadians, we all know how expensive it can be to heat our homes throughout the winter.

 The biggest program in Canada, the Canada Greener Homes Grant, reimburses you up to $5,600 on eligible retrofit activities.
 You must check your eligibility before going ahead with the plans in order to make sure that you can in fact get reimbursed for your expenses.

 If you are a senior in Canada (over 65), your province may have special programs in place to make you feel safer and more independent within your own home.
+For example, in Alberta, there’s the Seniors Home Adaptation and Repair Program (SHARP) aimed at helping senior citizens make their homes safer.

 Such programs may give you very favourable loans or even grants to install things such as handrails and bathtub grab bars in your primary residence.
 Please see the above list for available programs in your province.